A choreographic response to Bren Gosling's play 'Moment of Grace'

 A Moment is TOURING!

-After the huge success of Offbeat Festival 2019 we will be taking A Moment on the road in 2020!
+After the huge success of Offbeat Festival 2019 and the postponement of our 2020 tour we will be taking A Moment on the road in 2021 and 2022!

 “I used to be interested in clothes, clubs, buying records.
 And men.